sage-code/maj/preposition.md

 * in 2005   = en anoa 2005
 * on Spring = la seza Spring
 * at 21 of September 2005 =  en 21 de Septeber 2005
-* at 2:45 = bei hora due col ca'diz und rea
+* at 2:45 = bei hora du con qu'diz e ria

 **numeral prefix**